bluerange-io/bluerange-setup/docker/README.md

 The following ports are available on the hosting machine:

 - 443: HTTPS of `nginx`
-- 1881: Node Red HTTP service of `nodered`
+- 1880: Node Red HTTP service of `nodered`
-- 1884: MQTT using TCP of `mosquitto`
+- 1883: MQTT using TCP of `mosquitto`, bound to docker host only
-- 3307: MySQL service of `database`
+- 3306: MySQL service of `database`, bound to docker host only
-- 8081: BlueRange UI of `bluerange`
+- 8080: BlueRange UI of `bluerange`, bound to docker host only
-- 8100: Spring Actuators of `bluerange`
+- 8099: Spring Actuators of `bluerange`, bound to docker host only
-- 8884: MQTT using SSL of `mosquitto`
+- 8883: MQTT using SSL of `mosquitto`
-- 9002: MQTT over WebSockets of `mosquitto`
+- 9001: MQTT over WebSockets of `mosquitto`
-- 27018: MongoDB service of `mongodb`
+- 27017: MongoDB service of `mongodb`, bound to docker host only

-Except of nginx HTTPS, these ports are all off-by-one from their respective defaults to avoid collisions with locally running services on the hosting machine.
+Ports not required for operation but for diagnostics only are bound to the docker host only.
+All port mappings may be customized by overwriting them in the `server.env` file.
+The names of those custom port mappings can be looked up in [.env](.env) and are prefixed by `PORT_`.

 ## Required configuration